 Microsoft Defender's aggressive anti-spam filters are the most common reason that verification emails might not reach certain Outlook inboxes.

-In an event that an email does not reach an Outlook recipient at all, this most likely means they are placed in Quarantine and the workspace's administrator has able to restore it.
+In an event that an email does not reach an Outlook recipient at all, this most likely means they are placed in Quarantine and the workspace's administrator has been able to restore it.
 If you encounter this issue, try switching to OTP codes instead of magic links, since they tend to have better deliverability with Outlook.

 Another thing you can do is sign up for Sender Support, and make sure you're following all of their best practices.

 Emails are tricky business, and not foolproof.
 It is very tough to get to 100% deliverability, which is frustrating to hear.
 With Clerk, you get a team monitoring deliverability of your verification emails to make this part of application development easier for you.
-Let us know if you see anything phishy.